 But here I swerve.
 Spinoza was not that Jew.

 I want to tell another story than the other story.
 Let me re-envision the stakes.

 There is a historical-philosophical layering of the very question here.
 Why immanence?
 It is not just a matter of position y as opposed to position x: immanence versus metaphysics, theology, religion.
 It is that a history of religion is precisely what releases the mobility of stories.
 It is the story of stories.
 Immanence might then name the second of these, one story among others.
 It also makes a bid for the first: the story in which there are stories.
 Why immanence?
-Because it gives us all the things and all the stories; it gives us reality.
-Religion may abide, but this other story of immanence gets back behind it—as a particular story and as mobility as such.
+It would be because it gives us all the things and all the stories; it gives us reality.
+Religion may abide, but this other story of immanence would get back behind it—as a particular story and as mobility as such.

-We will not, and this recognition is good.
+We will not, and the recognition of the distinction at issue is good.
 Paint a Keith Haring baby with an Epicurean purple and hook it to an ancient tradition of a certain freedom and power: this takes a freedom and a power that belong to another story.
-The story of immanence is not doing the thing immanence itself is.
+The story of Lucretian immanence is not doing the thing immanence itself is.
 It is doing the thing immanence is not, which makes immanence also a story of something else.
 Does this dump us back at a beginning this forum had hopefully pressed to advance?
 Not at all.
-If it is important to let die the concept of immanence as a constriction of a fuller truth along with the concept of transcendence as the mistake that calls for an immanent reply, we are liberated, thank god, to do what we will with these stories.
+If it is important to let die both the concept of transcendence as the mistake that calls for an immanent reply and the concept of immanence as a constriction of a fuller truth, we are liberated, thank god, to do what we will with these stories.
 This time, we might even stay true to the thing, however we conceive it.